 As a salad dressing

-Whisk it together with olive oil, honey and lemon juice trickled over crisp salad leaves.
+Whisk together olive oil, apple cider vinegar and honey with lemon juice to trickle over crisp salad leaves.

 As a steam facial treatment